As I sit here in our (almost) completed open-plan kitchen diner, it feels unreal that this is really ours.

 …. but I was absolutely thrilled with how they looked.
 Not only did they create a stylish boundary line between the kitchen and the dining area, they were exactly how I visualised them in my head.
 Plus, they looked MUCH more expensive than the £25 per pendant that they sell for on the Iconic Lights website.
 Don’t you agree?

 Then, one day, after nearly six months of building work, six days a week, I came home to an empty, quiet house.
 The work was (essentially) finished and my home was mine again!

-There’s still a mile-long snag list to sort out, but we’ve reached the light at the end of our renovation tunnel and I can’t wait to show you more over the next few months.
-Watch this space!
+There’s still a mile-long snag list to sort out, but we’ve reached the end of the tunnel of our before and after kitchen renovation, and I can’t wait to show you more over the upcoming months.